 Curated Grocery Section

-Whole Food in New Jersey is known for its carefully curated section for grocery items.
-Yo?u can fi??nd aisles filled with daily essentials from Whole Foods Market’s 365 brand, including:
+Whole Food in New Jersey is known for its carefully curated ??section for grocery items.
+You can find aisles filled with ?daily essentials from Whole Foods Market’s 365 brand, including:

 • Plant-based products